 2. Ask for payment upfront

 For new clients, why not get a partial upfront payment before work commences?
 It helps if you can justify why you need this, eg to pay for materials or to book extra staff to carry out the work.

 If you offer a prompt payment discount such as reducing the bill by 2% for clients that pay within 7 days, this can drastically improve cashflow.
 If your business currently relies on expensive credit (eg an overdraft) the discounts given can potentially save money when compared to overdraft fees and interest.

 For businesses that send out regular invoices to the same clients it is worth considering setting up a direct debit system to collect payments.
 Go Cardless offer a great low-cost online service which is simple to set up and operate.
 This can be linked to your Xero account too.

 5. Monitor payments with an online accounting system

 Using an online accounting system, such as Xero can give you a real-time view on outstanding invoices.
 Clients can then be chased directly from within the system and invoice reminders can be sent automatically.

 6. Online credit control systems

 Satago integrates with your online accounting system and automates requests for overdue debts.
-It is a great solution for businesses that have high volumes of invoices that often need chasing.
+It also offers credit checks and invoice financing.

 If your business could benefit from improving its systems, please get in touch.